 Society Fellowship Links

-The Society for the Humanities at Cornell University seeks fellows for year-long residential fellowships who are conducting interdisciplinary research projects exploring the literary, historical, ethical, and political registers of survival.
+The Society for the Humanities at Cornell University seeks faculty fellows for year-long residential fellowships who are conducting interdisciplinary research projects exploring play.
+Easily dismissed as frivolous, juvenile, or unserious, play represents a core human activity (homo ludens) with a rich tradition of scholarship in the humanities.

-The Society for the Humanities welcomes applications from scholars and artists who are interested in participating in a productive, critical dialogue concerning the theme of Survival from a variety of disciplinary perspectives.
+The Society for the Humanities welcomes applications from scholars and artists who are interested in participating in a playful and critical dialogue around play.

 Qualifications

-Fellows should be working on topics related to the 2026-27 theme of Survival.
+Fellows should be working on topics related to the 2027-28 theme of PLAY.
 Their approach to the humanities should be broad enough to appeal to students and scholars in several humanistic disciplines.
-Applicants must have received the Ph.D. degree before January 1, 2025.
+Applicants must have received the Ph.D. degree before January 1, 2026.
 The Society for the Humanities will not consider applications from scholars who received the Ph.D. after this date.
 Applicants must also have one or more years of teaching experience, which may include teaching as a graduate student.
 International scholars are welcome to apply, contingent upon visa eligibility.

 Application Procedures